 The account could churn because of a simple miscommunication, and she would never know!

 When I asked her how she communicated to her colleagues which accounts were at risk, I was surprised.
 “I go downstairs to the different teams and tell them to be careful.”
 My jaw dropped a little, but actually, subsequent conversations with CSMs in other companies bears this out, it’s quite common practice.

-To be honest it was music to my ears, this is why we built the Akita Customer Success solution the way we did.
+To be honest, it was music to my ears, this is why we built the Akita Customer Success solution the way we did.
 With our clients, everyone dealing with customers has full visibility of account health, in real time, in their browser.
-They know, as they deal with a client, if they need to modify their behaviour based on an ‘at risk’ alert or a health score.
+They know, as they deal with a client, if they need to modify their behavior based on an ‘at risk’ alert or a health score.

 You can see just what I mean with this 2 minute video: https://www.youtube.com/watch?v=qAVlZWdVhPU.